 Some thrift stores make seasonal changes pretty quickly and the old season’s items will go on sale or on clearance.
-Find out when the store will be switching seasonal items so you can be sure to hit some good sales and also get first pick at the new items.
+Find out when the store will be switching seasonal items so you can be sure to hit some good sales and also get the first pick at the new items.

-Same goes for holiday items.
+The same goes for holiday items.
 We collect holiday items all year long, so when the holiday comes close we will make a display area just for that holiday and sell either until we run out or the holiday ends.

 13. Be nice to employees and volunteers